Flexibly applying requirements to production systems

 Linked production systems consist of standard machines that are connected via intralogistic devices and continuous conveyors.
 An especially economical concept, since both high-volume parts and lower volume part variants can be produced with low costs and few modifications to the system.

 Likewise, the so-called small processing technology should always be current.
 This is because only then does it monitor loaders reliably, ensure supply of coolant and lubricant and keep track of the fill levels for the hydraulic units.
-The important thing here is: Layout changes must be easy to implement because there are increasingly more due to shorter and shorter product development cycles.
+The important thing here is: Layout changes must be easy to implement because they are increasing more due to shorter and shorter product development cycles.

 In pneumatically operated grippers, pistons are frequently equipped with magnets for detecting the position of the gripper jaws.
 Therefore, you can easily monitor the gripping operations with our BMF magnetic cylinder sensors.